DCNick3/batts/README.md

 docker run -it --rm \
            -p 7700:7700 \
            -e MEILI_ENV='development' \
-           getmeili/meilisearch:v1.4 -d --name meilisearch
+           -d --name meilisearch \
+           getmeili/meilisearch:v1.4
 ```

-*Near future* you may need to set up minio for object storage:
+*In the near future* you may need to set up minio for object storage:
 ```
 docker run -dt                                  \
   -p 9000:9000 -p 9090:9090                     \